isaacovercast/isaacovercast.github.io/_pages/workshops.md

 [CompPhylo workshops](https://compphylo.github.io/) are designed to introduce a myriad of tools for making statistical inference about historical processes using genetic/genomic data.
-After introducing statistical approaches in model-based inferences, participants will be introduced to inference frameworks that span taxonomic scales from single-species demographic inference, to multi-species comparative analysis, to inference at the scale of the whole community.
-Participants will also get hands on experience using approximate Bayesian computation, supervised machine learning and composite likelihood methods for model comparison.
+After introducing statistical approaches in model-based inferences, participants are be introduced to inference frameworks that span taxonomic scales from single-species demographic inference, to multi-species comparative analysis, to inference at the scale of the whole community.
+Participants also get hands on experience using approximate Bayesian computation, supervised machine learning and composite likelihood methods for model comparison.